-Racing To Relate (R2R) focuses specifically on researching, facilitating and disseminating international industry-level support for Thoroughbreds within Equine Assisted Therapy (EAT).
-We are a recognised racing charity with endorsement from the British Horseracing Authority (BHA) and their official retraining charity, Retraining of Racehorses (RoR).
-Our methodologies include veterinary-led research and specially commissioned international pilot schemes as well as analysis and reporting on the use of off-track Thoroughbreds within the wider EAT context.
+Racing To Relate is a small independent charity recognised by The International Forum For Aftercare of Racehorses (IFAR), the British Horseracing Authority (BHA) and their official retraining charity, Retraining of Racehorses (RoR) and an increasing number of international racing authorities and their respective official Thoroughbred welfare and aftercare bodies.
+Our methodologies include veterinary-led research and specially commissioned international pilot schemes as well as analysis and reporting on the use of off-track Thoroughbreds within the wider Equine Assisted Services (EAS) context.

 One of our priorities is to gain a better understanding of the diverse ways in which horses are incorporated into programs to assist people, and how former racehorses might fit into this picture, both now and in the future and to develop evidence-based guidelines on selection and retraining for EAS in collaboration with the Racing, Retraining and EAS sector.